operasoftware/devopera/src/blog/_posts/2011-01-26-an-opera-of-creativity-at-naconf.md

 therefore heavily involved in our response to design, before we even read any language involved in the design.
-He went through some interesting ideas on emotional design, but my favourite point was when he fought back against Seth Godin&#39;s constant advice about surpressing the lizard brain, because it gets in the way of efficiency and organization.
+He went through some interesting ideas on emotional design, but my favourite point was when he fought back against Seth Godin&#39;s constant advice about suppressing the lizard brain, because it gets in the way of efficiency and organization.
 Jon pointed out that emotional responses are important to really appreciate design work.</p></li>